microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationassignmentclassrecipient.md

 Namespace: microsoft.graph

-Used inside the [assignment.assignTo](educationassignment.md) property.
+Resource type that is used inside the [assignment.assignTo](educationassignment.md) property.

 When set to class recipient, every student in the class will receive a submission object when the assignment is published.

 This resource is a subclass of [educationAssignmentRecipient](educationassignmentrecipient.md).